National swimmers haul 56 medals at 34th CARIFTA Swimming Championships

 Overall, Cayman earned 18 gold, 21 silver and 17 bronze medals for the entire 34th CARIFTA Swimming Championships.

-A final medal table with each swimmer’s medal is forthcoming.
+A final medal table with each swimmer’s medals is forthcoming.

 Add Comment